-For the first time since a very long time, I am peaceful and filled with positive and sweet thoughts.
+For the first time in a very long time, I am peaceful and filled with positive and sweet thoughts.
 I can say that this won’t last forever.
-But now that I know about the zone I will no longer be as upset as I was before I came here – I hope I’ll be more quiet!!
+But now that I know about the zone I will no longer be as upset as I was before I came here – I hope I’ll be quieter!!
 Is this knowledge that keeps the spirits so calm…?
 Enough!
 There will be plenty of time for doubts and questions later.

 A soothing sound that reminds me of sea waves echoes in my mind.
 I think of the mermaid in the legend – the one who roamed the seas and asked the sailors about her beloved king.

 Now, I know exactly what she felt when the sailors gave her the answer she expected: her soul was like the quiet sea on which the ship she waved good-bye kept sailing.